 What is the difference between nickel alloy seamless pipe and stainless steel pipe?

-Nickel alloy seamless pipe is generally selected for more severe corrosion or temperature conditions than standard stainless steel can reliably withstand.
-Depending on the grade, nickel alloys offer improved resistance to chloride stress corrosion cracking, reducing acids, caustics, seawater exposure and high-temperature oxidation.
+Nickel alloy seamless pipe is generally selected for more severe corrosion or temperature conditions than standard stainless steel can handle reliably.
+Depending on the grade, nickel alloys offer improved resistance to chloride stress corrosion cracking, reducing acids, caustics, sulfur-bearing media, seawater exposure and high-temperature oxidation.

 Which standards are commonly used for nickel alloy seamless pipes?

-How do buyers choose the correct nickel alloy pipe grade?
+How do I choose the right nickel alloy seamless pipe grade?